CATcher-org/CATcher/docs/usage-notes.md

 ## Format of `profiles.json`

-You can choose to load your custom sessions by clicking on the **file icon** beside the session dropdown.
+If your sessions are not present in the default dropdown list on CATcher's startup page, you can load custom sessions by clicking on the **file icon** beside the session dropdown.

 Following which, submit a json file with the name `profiles.json`, where the format is specified below.